Graph-ICS/Graph-ICS/readme.md

 6.1.
 Create a target folder for ITK.
 We recommend "D:\lib\ITK".

-**Note: if you choose another folder you need to adjust CMake files later on.**
+**Note:** If you choose another folder you need to adjust CMake files later on.

-**Note: do not choose a path wich is too long because CMake paths are restricted to 50 characters by default.**
+**Note:** Do not choose a path wich is too long because CMake paths are restricted to 50 characters by default.

 6.2.
 In your ITK folder create a subfolder "bin".